-Off campus students should plan to arrive at Purdue by Sunday evening, May 20th.
+Off-campus students should plan to arrive at Purdue by Sunday evening, May 20th.
 The workshop will conclude Noon on Friday, May 25th.

 Note that you will want the Purdue West/Follett's location for shuttle drop-off/pick-up to and from the airport.
-This is along McCutcheon Drive by Follett's book store, and is directly two blocks west from the First Street Towers dorm .
+This is along McCutcheon Drive by Follett's bookstore, and is directly two blocks west from the First Street Towers dorm .

 Monday morning when you arrive at Lawson 3102 for the workshop, you will have with your name badge 1)A login for the Scholar server we will be using to access software and data, and for non-Purdue attendees 2) A login for the Purdue wireless network (PAL 3.0) and instructions for connecting.

 Students and Postdocs from outside Purdue are eligible to apply for reimbursement of airfare and shuttle expenses to attend the full week workshop.
 Use the link above, and follow the instructions and forms provided.
-If any questions regarding travel reimbursement contact Robynne McCormick firstname.lastname@example.org.
+If there are any questions regarding travel reimbursement contact Robynne McCormick firstname.lastname@example.org.